shakfu/chuck-max/README.md

 # chuck-max

-A [project](https://github.com/shakfu/chuck-max) to embed the [chuck](https://chuck.stanford.edu) engine in a Max/MSP external.
+A [project](https://github.com/shakfu/chuck-max) with embeds the [chuck](https://chuck.stanford.edu) engine in a Max/MSP external.

-This repo is itself a Max package with one external (`chuck~`) which has the following features and limitations:
+This respository is itself a Max package with one external (`chuck~`) with the following features and limitations:

 - A Max external which embeds the chuck 1.5.2.5-dev (chai) engine.